The Rogue Credit Union (RCU) branch at Umpqua Community College (UCC) recognized with Business Innovation award.Read more ...

 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.

-Students entering the program are expected to have basic keyboarding and computer skills with business application software such as Word and Excel.
-If you do not have these basic skills, you should take Introduction to Computer Information Systems (CIS 120) during your first term at UCC.
+Recommended: Students entering the program are expected to have basic keyboarding and computer skills with business application software such as Word and Excel.
+If these skills are needed, students should take Introduction to Digital Literacy (CIS 120) during the first term at UCC.